wtevans/Ipxfer/README.md

 By: wtevans

-This script is designed to move agents to another osce server or update certificates using the ipxfer tool.
+This script is designed to move agents to another osce server or update certificates using the ipxfer tool from TrendMicro

 .Description